PicsumProjects/PNP/SPEC.md

-# PNP over HTTP
+# PNP spec

-This is the spec for PNPoHTTP (Picsum Networking Protocol over HTTP.)
+This is the spec for PNP (Picsum Networking Protocol.)

 ## Creating a connection